 - Lloyds Bank - Lloyds is a much sought-after bank for international bank accounts in the UK.
 Lloyds International banking is known to manage customers' finances in multiple currencies across the world.
 Lloyds has two account options for customers - International Current account and Premier International account.
 The two account options vary in terms of features, benefits and requirements.
 The three currency options offered for opening the account are - Pound sterling, US dollars, and Euros.
 One unique feature about Lloyds bank is that Lloyds offers a UK bank account when at least one director of a new company resides in the UK, while the other directors don’t reside in the UK.
 The only condition is that the UK resident director should personally come to the local branch to open the account.
 A person should contact Lloyds bank directly for more information about its current policy and check whether he/she suits the eligibility criteria

 - HSBC - HSBC is one of the pioneers in international banking operations.
 The bank confirms the fact whether a customer and his company fulfil the eligibility criteria for an international banking account / UK business bank account, based on the legal structure of the business.
 HSBC offers business bank accounts for UK-registered companies having non-resident directors, but with a condition that the non-resident directors / individual of the company must visit a UK branch to present supporting identification documents and sign a bank mandate.

 It is important to keep in mind that each of these banks offer options and plans that vary in features and benefits.
 The individual should take proper care and be cautious in analysing his or her needs and choose the appropriate bank.

-To conclude, we can say that Barclays, LIoyds and HSBC are some major banks in the UK, and probably provide the Best UK Business Bank Accounts for Non Residents.
+To conclude, we can say that Barclays, LIoyds and HSBC are some major banks in the UK, and probably provide the Best UK Bank Accounts.